The reason for "abnormal" is that youth is a bizarre practice.

 : Are you married? — I am married.
 (We both almost said it at the same time)

-B: Almost five years now, graduated from college, then got married two years later, we started in college, and after graduation, we both had satisfactory jobs, so we hardly lived the kind of struggling life like you.
+B: Almost five years, graduated from college, then got married two years later, we started in college, and after graduation, we both had satisfactory jobs, so we almost never lived the kind of struggling life like you.

-Do you remember I sent you an invitation through every way I could contact you?
+Do you remember I sent you an invitation in every way I could contact you?
 Didn't you see it?

-A: I shrugged and replied maybe I didn't see it; actually, I did see it, but since that year, I haven't planned to go back home again, so I could only say that.
+A: I shrugged and replied maybe I didn't see it; actually, I did see it, but since that year, I have not planned to go back home again, so I could only say that.

 B: Yes, in recent years it feels like you have disappeared.
-My current husband is the first and also the last after leaving you.
-In a sense, maybe it was only after leaving you that I learned to be satisfied and cherish (he spoke slowly as if he wanted to make every word clear and serious).
+The current husband is the first and the last after leaving you.
+In a sense, maybe it was only after leaving you that I learned to satisfy and cherish (he spoke slowly as if he wanted to make every word clear and serious).

-A: Then you must be very happy now; your husband should love you very much.
-(I didn't know what to say next, so I just said this to brush it off)
+A: Then you must be very happy now, your husband should love you very much.
+(I didn't know what to say next, so I just casually replied.)

 : Pretty good, just got promoted to be the director of the unit, he's a surgeon.
-In middle age, he has gained weight.
+In middle age, he has gained a lot of weight.

-A: This should be the life you always mentioned wanting, right?
+A: This should be the life you always talked about wanting, right?

 B: It used to be, but not anymore.
-To be precise, I don't even know if it still is; I feel like I've experienced all of this too early; so now I always feel that life is missing something.
+To be precise, I don't even know if it is still or not, I feel like I experienced all of this too early; so now I always feel that life is always missing something.
 But I can never say what exactly is missing?

 part 2

-: First of all, I'm really happy that the blow actually had such a big impact on you, but at this point, I especially want to say sorry to you, sincerely.
+: First of all, I am quite happy that the blow originally had such a big impact on you, but at this point, I especially want to say sorry to you, sincerely.

 : At that time, I just felt you were very selfish, only caring about your own feelings.

-: But I never felt I owed anyone, at most I was just very casual, doing what I liked, loving whom I wanted to love, saying what I wanted to say.
+: But I never felt that I owed anyone, at most I was just very casual, doing what I like, loving whom I want to love, saying what I want to say.

-I leaned back deeply against the chair, wanting to take a cigarette out of my pocket and light it, but in the end, I thought better of it and held back.
+I leaned back deeply against the chair, wanting to take out a cigarette from my pocket and light one, but in the end, I thought better of it and held back.

-B: My mother often said similar things when she was alive, and my response at that time was: “I don't care what others say or think, I only care about my own heart, as if I must be sincere to others.”
+B: Similar words were often said by my mother when she was alive, my response at that time was: “I don't care what others say or think, I only care about my own heart, as if I must be sincere to others.”

-But being good to others and others being good to me is often not equal; this is what my mother taught me is the most meaningful thing.
+But being good to others and others being good to me is often not equal, this is the most meaningful thing my mother taught me.

-A: I'm sorry to bring up your pain.
+A: I'm sorry, I touched on your pain.

-B: Oh no, Steve Jobs said that death is the most meaningful creation in the river of life, and this has been what I have been enlightening my mother about in the following years.
+B: Oh no, Steve Jobs said that death is the most meaningful creation in the river of life, this is what I have been enlightening my mother about in the following years.

 A: So you always feel that death is the best relief for your mother?